Amtrak train that derailed was going just under speed limit

 ———

-Associated Press writers Hope Yen in Washington and David Koenig in Dallas contributed to this report.
+Koenig reported from Dallas.
+Associated Press writer Hope Yen in Washington also contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.